-All companies can use “confidential filing” IPO process now
+All companies can use ‘confidential filing’ IPO process now

 Effective today, any company can file for a “confidential” IPO, even if annual revenue is greater than $1 billion.
 This means that larger companies can now submit and revise financial filings, waiting until a few weeks before the offering to announce it to the public.

-Ever since the JOBS Act was introduced in 2012, over 100 eligible companies have taken advantage of this provision in order to avoid long periods of public scrutiny.
+Since the JOBS Act was introduced in 2012, more than 100 eligible companies have taken advantage of this provision in order to avoid long periods of public scrutiny.
 Sometimes companies postpone the timing of their IPOs and a confidential filing makes it easier to do this without raising eyebrows.

 Once these businesses have announced their S-1 filing, they go into a “quiet period” where they are not supposed to talk to the media because it could be perceived as promoting their stock.
 Limiting this period can make the process less painful.